Status

 For the New Contract

-Kalamazoo County is preparing a new contract for jail telecommunications, and there is still time for community input to shape what goes into it.
+As Kalamazoo County evaluates vendor proposals and prepares to select the next agreement, there is still time for community input to shape what goes into the final contract.
 The five asks below are what CCJT is bringing to the table.
-Each one addresses something specific in the way the current contract is structured that we think the next one should handle differently.
+Each one addresses something specific in the way the current system is structured that we think the next one should handle differently.

 01